CR7BJU/HMAC_calculator/README.md

 To use this calculator, follow these steps:

-    1.Clone this repository to your desired folder using the following command:
+1. Clone this repository to your desired folder using the following command:

+    git clone git://git.openssl.org/openssl.git

+2. Navigate to the folder where you cloned the repository:

 Make sure you have the OpenSSL 3.0 (or above) version.